 After flowering the parent plant dies.
 Offshoots, or pups, provide for the steady renewal of the plant.

-The foliage of vase plant is 18 inches long, green, sometimes with dark crossbands and forming a funnel-shaped rosette.
+Guzmania lingulata, commonly called vase plant, has foliage 18 inches long.
+The green leaves, sometimes with dark crossbands, form a funnel-shaped rosette.
 The flower stem is usually shorter than the leaves.
 The flowerhead is globular with up to 50 flowers with white petals nestling in a bed of large red to pink bracts.
 The flowers often last 2 to 4 months.

 Potential problems are leaf spots, scales, spider mites, and mealybugs.
 Keeping the air humid enough for successful growth could also be a problem in a home environment.